trdwll/SteamBridge/CODEGUIDELINES.md

 Thanks for considering contributing to the project.
 Before you get to contributing please read over our code guidelines to avoid having us redo your work later.

 These guidelines are a WIP so feel free to contribute to it if you want.
-I'm aware that these guidelines "go against" the UE4 guidelines, but this is the way I like my code.
 Feel free to clone and change it for your own project. ;)

 ## Formatting
 - Tabs with 4 spaces